chemerisuk/better-i18n-plugin/README.md

 # better-i18n<br>[![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Bower version][fury-image]][fury-url]
 > Internationalization plugin for [better-dom](https://github.com/chemerisuk/better-dom)

-The project aims to solve an internationalization problem __on front-end side__.
+The project aims to solve the internationalization problem __on front-end side__.
 The technique used behind the scenes I call “CSS-driven internationalization” and there is a [deep article](http://www.smashingmagazine.com/2014/06/23/css-driven-internationalization-in-javascript/) about it.

 _This project is still early alpha_